 It is not often that airlines are praised for their customer service experience.
 Flight cancellations, delays, limited leg-room and increased baggage charges work together to add to customers dissatisfaction.
 In a bid to appease customers and improve service, airlines such as Finnair are leveraging AI chatbot technology to market their products and create a far more streamlined customer experience from ticket purchase to touchdown.

 As many as 14% of aviation companies are using chatbot marketing automation to communicate about ticket pricing and baggage allowances, as well as to assist with consolidating a customer’s information.
 This is expected to rise to 68% by 2020 as more companies turn to AI chatbots to build a better relationship with their customers.

-01 of 3 Book Your Next Flight With Ease
+Book Your Next Flight With Ease